greenlion/swanhart-tools/README.md

 The following companies:
 Percona staffing llc, and any associated parent, child or ancillary entities

 May not download, retain, install, operate, or in any way associate themselves with this software.
 This is without exception.
-Any use must immediately and permanently cease.
-Violation of this license will be pursued in a court of law.